Vortenza - Free Online Tools and CalculatorsBrowse tools

 The honest truth about openai api cost in 2026 is that the real cost is rarely the per-token rate.
 It is the decisions around it.
 Same goes for chatgpt api price comparisons and every other vendor scorecard you will read this year.
 Every tool you need to make the right calls is free or near-free.
 Use them.

 Ready to map your own savings?
-Head over to Vortenza Tools for the calculator, token counter, and the rest of the kit I use daily.
+Start with the OpenAI Cost Calculator for request-level estimates, then head over to Vortenza Tools for the calculator, token counter, and the rest of the kit I use daily.
 Cheaper bills are usually one afternoon of work away.

-Written by the Vortenza team.
+Written by the Vortenza Editorial Team.
 We build cost calculators, token counters, and AI economics tools for developers and freelancers who care about unit economics.
-Pricing data verified against the official OpenAI, Anthropic, Google, and DeepSeek pricing pages as of May 16, 2026.
+Pricing data verified against the official OpenAI, Anthropic, Google, and DeepSeek pricing pages as of June 2026.